 You must use HTTPS for all direct communication between your service and GOV.UK Pay.

-Return URLs for live services using GOV.UK Pay must use HTTPS, but you can use HTTP for return URLs with sandbox accounts.
+Return URLs for live services using GOV.UK Pay must use HTTPS, but you can use HTTP for return URLs with test accounts.